elastic/elasticsearch-py/docs/index.rst

 When using the client there are several limitations of your environment that could come into play.

-When using an http load balancer you cannot use the :ref:`sniffing` functionality - the cluster would supply the client with IP addresses to directly connect to the cluster, circumventing the load balancer.
+When using an HTTP load balancer you cannot use the :ref:`sniffing` functionality - the cluster would supply the client with IP addresses to directly connect to the cluster, circumventing the load balancer.
 Depending on your configuration this might be something you don't want or break completely.

-In some environments (notably on Google App Engine) your http requests might be restricted so that ``GET`` requests won't accept body.
+In some environments (notably on Google App Engine) your HTTP requests might be restricted so that ``GET`` requests won't accept body.
 In that case use the ``send_get_body_as`` parameter of :class:`~elasticsearch.Transport` to send all bodies via post::